Microsoft To Change Office 365 SMB Plans This Fall

 Those organizations currently subscribed to the Small Business or Small Business Premium Office 365 plans will get additional perks: the "seat" count will increase from the current 25 users to 300 users per subscription.
 Current Midsize Business subscribers won't see a seat-count change with the new plan, though.
 It will remain at the current 300 users.

 A feature comparison table for the three current SMB plans can be found at this Microsoft page.
 Other than the seat count change, Microsoft is maintaining the basic features between the current and the new plans.
-The new Business and Small Business Premium plans appear to be oddly named, though, because they lack Active Directory integration.

 Microsoft published the following chart showing the prices and features of the three new plans: